Lime pickle, or nimbu ka achaar, is a popular dish served in India. There are no pickles in it; rather the lime itself is pickled.

 Note: Mustard oil is illegal to sell for consumption in the U.S. and Canada, as it has been tied to health warnings.
 You can, however, still find mustard oil in some stores being sold as an essential oil or massage oil.
 Mustard oil is derived from mustard seeds.
 It has a nice flavor, and the allyl isothiocyanate gives it a pungent aroma.
 The erucic acid in it is said to be toxic when ingested.

 For this recipe, you can another vegetable oil like extra-virgin olive oil as a substitute.
 Peanut oil and rice bran oil are some other choices.
 Ginger and balsamic vinegar can also be used in place of the mustard oil.

-- 2 dozen medium to large limes quartered (remove seeds if you like)
+- 2 dozen medium to large limes (quartered with seeds removed if you like)

 - 1/4 cup black rock salt

 - 8 teaspoons fennel seeds (roasted and coarsely ground)

 - 3 teaspoons turmeric powder